 Never Lose Patience

-There may be times during your dealings with non-English speaking clients where your confidence will take a hit.
+There may be times during your dealings with non-English speaking clients when your confidence will take a hit.
 You have to have the patience to know things will eventually turn out for the best during such times.

 It won’t do to get agitated or wish for things to speed up.
 Because you can’t speak each other’s language, things will take time, no use of impatience here.